neilghosh/neilghosh.github.io/about.md

 ---
 layout: about
-title: About
+title: About Neil Ghosh
+description: Neil Ghosh is a Software Engineer at Salesforce specializing in scalable distributed systems, with interests in stargazing, photography, and cricket.
+Based in Hyderabad, India.
 permalink: /about/
 ---

+# About Neil Ghosh

-This is Neil Ghosh.
-I am an Software Engineer with interest in Stargazing, Photography and Cricket.
-Currently I work at Salesforce and based out of Hyderabad, India.
-My interest at work involves building highly scalable distributed systems.
+I'm a passionate Software Engineer currently working at **Salesforce**, based in Hyderabad, India.
+My expertise lies in building highly scalable distributed systems that can handle complex enterprise workloads.

+## What I Do

+At Salesforce, I focus on architecting and developing robust distributed systems that serve millions of users worldwide.
+I'm particularly interested in:

+- **Distributed Systems Architecture** - Building scalable, fault-tolerant systems
+- **Cloud Technologies** - Leveraging cloud platforms for enterprise solutions
+- **DevOps & CI/CD** - Streamlining development and deployment processes
+- **Security** - Implementing secure, secret-less deployment strategies

+## Beyond Code

+When I'm not coding, you'll find me:

+- **🔭 Stargazing** - Exploring the night sky and astronomical events
+- **📸 Photography** - Capturing moments and celestial objects
+- **🏏 Cricket** - Following matches and playing when possible

+## Connect With Me

 <p align="center">
   <a href="https://www.linkedin.com/in/neilghosh/">LinkedIn</a> | <a href="https://github.com/neilghosh">GitHub</a> | <a href="https://www.instagram.com/_neilghosh/">Instagram</a> | <a href="https://twitter.com/neilghosh">Twitter</a>